Snapcraft.yaml schema

 Type: dict

-A set of key-value pairs specifying the contents of environment variables.
+A set of key-value pairs specifying the contents of environment variables available to the app.

 Key is the environment variable name; Value is the contents of the environment variable.